programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 Two R packages need to be installed before moving on through the tutorial.
 These are **tidyverse** and **tokenizers**.
-The first provides convenient tools for reading in and working with data sets and the second contains the functions that allow us to split text data into words and sentences.
-To install these, simply start R on our computer and run the following two lines in the console:
+The first provides convenient tools for reading in and working with data sets, and the second contains the functions that allow us to split text data into words and sentences.
+To install these, simply start R on your computer and run the following two lines in the console:

 ```{r}
 install.packages("tidyverse")